Use when margarita shoppers want a finished can rather than a bottle and mixer setup.

 Where should I start for tequila?

-Start with Tequila Alternative, Zero Alcohol Mezcal, Agave Spirit Alternative, then open the bottle that sounds closest to the drink or moment you have in mind.
+Start with Desert Margarita, Mexican Agave Spirit, Non-Alcoholic Paloma, then open the bottle that sounds closest to the drink or moment you have in mind.

 How should I choose between close options?